henriksson-lab/bioformats-rs/README.md

 The table below is a user-facing capability summary.
 It should not be read as the translation audit state; codec gaps, optional features, or Rust-only support may still be called out even when the Java translation audit is complete.
+The notes column is intentionally limited to Rust-specific deviations from the upstream Bio-Formats documentation.

 - ✅ **Complete** — tracked audit is clean for translated behavior and the common read path is implemented.